Scriptapalooza reflects on 20 years in the business

 We all know that “imitation is the sincerest form of flattery.”
 However, in this instance, it seems dishonest.
 We at Scriptapalooza have worked tirelessly since 1998 and have nurtured lasting relationships with producers, managers and agents.

 These relationships have gotten our writers’ scripts sold and optioned.
 Writers will need to swim through the sea of competitions and figure out which ones have their best interest at heart.
 There are a few reputable competitions to choose from in the sea of hundreds.
 Or should I say thousands?
-If you need us to recommend some competitions other than ours, we’d be happy to help you.
-(Hint: There are only 2.)

 How do we know that?